xmonader/info_foundation/docs/contributors/kristof_de_spiegeleer.md

 HELP ! : this is way too much

-## My Priorities (jan 17)
+## My Priorities (July 18)

 ### ASAP

+- better coordination over circles
 - token distribution & salaries
 - making sure everyone understands prio's & plan
-- plan for hardware (managed vs unmanaged capacity)
-- get content in line with mission

 ### Next Weeks

-- coordinate engineering effort for March 1
-   - design / implement blockchain & directory service
-- get technical infrastructure in place for TF which can be easily maintained
+- tech delivery over summer
+   - need to make sure we have good enough TF Grid operational where communicate can get started with
-- some fundraising activities
+- fundraising activities for TF Tech (first need to have good enough information
 - some internal IT (e.g. doc manager)